 Training is essential in order for the NCWS employee to understand his/her job responsibilities and what is expected of him/her.

-The Departments/Divisions Fiscal Liaison is responsible for submission of time sheets to the Human Resources Department.
-Employers help this process run more smoothly by collecting time sheets bi-weekly, checking for completeness and accuracy and submitting them to the Fiscal Liaisons for submission to the Human Resources Department by the established payroll deadline.
-Improperly completed time sheets will be returned unprocessed to the Fiscal Liaison for the necessary corrections.
-The student will not be paid until the time sheet is corrected and resubmitted.
-Late time sheets will not be processed until the following payroll period.
-Students who repetitively turn in late time sheets or turn in several pay periods at one time may be terminated at the discretion of the Human Resources Department.
+The Departments/Divisions Fiscal Liaison is responsible for submission of Web Time entries to the Human Resources Department.
+Employers help this process run more smoothly by reviewing entries bi-weekly, checking for completeness and accuracy and submitting them to the Fiscal Liaisons for submission to the Human Resources Department by the established payroll deadline.
+Improperly completed entries will be returned unprocessed to the Fiscal Liaison for the necessary corrections.
+The student will not be paid until the Web Time entry is corrected and resubmitted.
+Late time entries will not be processed until the following payroll period.
+Students who repetitively turn in late entries or turn in several pay periods at one time may be terminated at the discretion of the Human Resources Department.

-Student employees must keep their time sheets up-to-date daily.
-At the end of each day, students must record their hours on their time sheets and add up the actual time worked.
+Student employees must keep their entries up-to-date daily.
+At the end of each day, students must record their hours and add up the actual time worked.
 Each work week ends at midnight on Saturday.

-Supervisors/department contact persons are responsible for checking each time sheet for completeness and accuracy before submission to the Human Resources Department.
-Improperly completed time sheets will be returned unprocessed to the Fiscal Liaison for the necessary corrections.
-The student will not be paid until the time sheet is corrected and resubmitted.
-Please note the following:
+Supervisors/department contact persons are responsible for checking each pay period Web Time entry for completeness and accuracy before submission to the Human Resources Department.
+Improperly completed entries will be returned unprocessed to the Fiscal Liaison for the necessary corrections.
+The student will not be paid until the entry is corrected and resubmitted.

-Please note: First time NCWS employees may take a month to receive their first pay check due to the initial paperwork that is required for processing.
+Please note: First time NCWS employees may take a month to receive their first pay statement due to the initial paperwork that is required for processing.

 Students should consider their NCWS positions as regular jobs.
 They should work with their supervisors to coordinate a work schedule and meet that schedule.
 Student workers have a dual responsibility, because they must also maintain satisfactory academic status.
 Students employed through the New College of Florida Work Study Program have the following specific responsibilities: